argumentcomputer/lurk-lisp/README.md

 sh make.sh
 ```

-- install (you may need use `sudo`):
+- install (you may need `sudo`):
 ```bash
 sh install.sh
 ```

-If you prefer a different configuration you can take a look on `README` and `INSTALL` files for more detailed information.
+If you prefer a different configuration, follow the `README` and `INSTALL` files of the `sbcl` source repo.

 ### QuickLisp & ASDF

 Install [QuickLisp](https://www.quicklisp.org):

 - Download the file for installation. (https://beta.quicklisp.org/quicklisp.lisp)
-- Then run sbcl with that file loaded by this command.
+- Then run `sbcl` with that file loaded by this command.

 ```sh
 sbcl --load path/of/quicklisp.lisp
 ```

-After sbcl has launched, type in the command below.
+After `sbcl` has launched, type in the command below.

 ```lisp
 (quicklisp-quickstart:install)